caseywatts/ember-cli-mirage-faker-codemod/README.md

 This codemod is to help transition from importing `faker` through `ember-cli-mirage`, to instead import it directly from `faker`.
+Thanks to @caseywatts for doing most of the work.

 For more background on the situation, see [this github issue](https://github.com/samselikoff/ember-cli-mirage/issues/1037#issuecomment-411452618).